cepdnaclk/e15-4py-anonymous-authentication/docs/README.md

 Modifying the Msg3 will not gain any advantage to M. As mentioned under soundness proof, without a valid a<sub>p</sub> authenticating will be infeasible.

+### 5.2 Performance Testing

+#### 5.2.1 Performance of key sharing
+The test was carried out by increasing the number of parts the key is broken into and measuring the latency of successful key reconstruction.

+#### 5.2.2 Performance of authentication protocols
+The test was carried out by increasing the number of keys used in the authentication process and measuring the latency of a successful authentication process.
+The test was carried out separately for the three authentication protocols in similar environments.

+### 5.3 Performance Analysis
+According to Fig. 5.1, the latency of the key reconstruction exponentially increases with an increasing number of key parts.
+The maximum number of possible parts per key without increasing a threshold of 5 seconds is 20.
+The reason for such exponential increment is due to the linear distribution of unique keys.
+That is to request the mth part of the key, the request needs to travel through m supernodes.
+Increasing the number of parts per key will increase the overall distance the request message has to travel through.
+Increasing the number of key parts increases the overall latency of the authentication process.
+The higher the parts the key is broken to, the higher the availability of the keys.
+Therefore need to understand the optimal trade-off between the availability of keys and the latency of the key reconstruction process.

+It is also important to notice that the network congestion at the time of the experiment, the physical location of super-nodes, the performance of the super-nodes can have an effect on the results.
+Nonetheless, the experiment is still essential to get an overall idea of the performance of the key reconstruction mechanism.

+Fig 5.2 compare the performance of the three authentication protocols with respect to time.
+The latency of the authenticated key sharing based approach and the ring signature-based approach increases with the increasing number of keys.
+However, the latency of the zero-knowledge proof-based approach remains constant.
+The reason is the encryption and decryption steps of the first two protocols.
+Higher the number of keys, the higher the number of encryptions and decryptions the protocol has to done.
+The zero-knowledge proof-based approach has no explicit encryption and decryption steps.
+Thus it is faster and no visible increment in the latency with the increasing number of keys compared to the other two approaches.

+Higher the number of keys used in the authentication process higher the anonymity.
+Since the zero-knowledge proof-based approach can increase the number of keys used in the protocol without increasing the latency of the authentication process it is more efficient compared to the other two protocols.

 ## Conclusions and Future Works